skhasimahmed/weather-checker/README.md

+# Weather Checker

+Weather application built with React and Vite.
+Uses the OpenWeatherMap API to search for locations, and display the weather data.

+# React Concepts

+In this demo, the following concepts are used.

+* Components
+* Hooks (useState(), useEffect(), etc.)
+* Axios

+## Development server

+To install it on your local server, clone this repository and run `npm install`.
+Once the installation is completed, run `npm run dev` for a dev server.
+Navigate to `http://localhost:5173/`.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.